DanWebb/uphold-sdk-node/README.md

     </tbody>
 </table>

-Note: this will return an "Unauthorized" error if OTP is not provided but two factor authentication is enabled on the account.
+Note: this will respond with `{ otp: true }` if OTP is not provided but two factor authentication is enabled on the account.

 <a name="revokePAT"></a>
 ### revokePAT(pat, callback)